ZT712002/tp/docs/DeveloperGuide.md

 meeting add t/Initial Consultation c/Bob Tan d/07-11-2025 from/10:30 to/11:30
 meeting add t/Claim Discussion c/Charlie Lee d/03-11-2025 from/09:00
 ```

-#### Method 2: Manual File Population

-For advanced testing scenarios, you can manually create or modify files in the `data/` directory.
-Ensure the application is closed before editing these files:

-1. Navigate to the `data/` folder
-2. Edit the relevant `.txt` files following the format shown in the Storage Component section of this guide
-3. Relaunch the application to load the modified data

 ### Testing Individual Features